-(d) Financial Instruments
+d) Financial Instruments

-Proprietary financial instruments including securities, options, futures and other derivative transactions, are reported in the consolidated statement of financial condition at fair value on a trade-date basis.
-Securities, options, futures and other derivative transactions executed by the Company as agent for customers are reported on a settlement date basis.
+Proprietary financial instruments including securities, options, futures and other derivative transactions, are reported on the consolidated statement of financial condition at fair value on a trade-date basis.

 Amounts receivable and payable relating to proprietary transactions that have not reached their contractual settlement are reflected net on the consolidated statement of financial condition.